liddiard/skry/README.md

 ### Instructions

 1. Create and activate a virtualenv for the project: `virtualenv skry && cd skry && source bin/activate`
-2. Clone the repo: `git clone https://github.com/liddiard/skry.git repo`
+2. Clone the repo and enter it: `git clone https://github.com/liddiard/skry.git repo && cd repo`
 3. Install the requirements: `pip install -r requirements.txt`
 4. Start Postgres (just launch the app if you're on macOS)
 5. Sync the database and apply migrations: `python manage.py syncdb && python manage.py migrate`